CS2103AUG2016-W14-C2/main/docs/UserGuide.md

 #### Modifying the storage path `modify`
-Modify the storage path that stores all the data.<br>
+Modifies the storage path that stores all the data.<br>

 Format : `modify STORAGE_LOCATION`